niess/danton/docs/source/montecarlo.rst

 The :py:class:`Box <danton.Box>` object let us define a region of interest using a bounding-box.
 Besides, it also allows us to use :ref:`local coordinates
 <coordinates:Local coordinates>` instead of :ref:`geographic
 <coordinates:Geographic coordinates>` ones.
-This :py:class:`Box <danton.Box>`
+The :py:class:`Box <danton.Box>`
-region can then be set as a target for a :py:class:`ParticlesGenerator
-<danton.ParticlesGenerator>`, in the forward case typically.
-In the backward
+region can then be set as a :py:func:`target <danton.ParticlesGenerator.target>` for a :py:class:`generator <danton.ParticlesGenerator>`, typically in the case of a forward Monte Carlo.
+In the backward case, one might instead configure the :py:class:`generator <danton.ParticlesGenerator>` to sample decays :py:func:`inside <danton.ParticlesGenerator.inside>` the box.
-case, the box interior can be used to specify potential decay points for the generator.

 Monte Carlo history